Veitchia (Adonidia): Planting, Cultivation, and Care

 Contents

-- This is a superb small tropical palm, perfect for indoors, a greenhouse or conservatory
+- This is a stunning small tropical palm, perfect for indoors, a greenhouse, or a conservatory.

-- It’s remarkable for its large clusters of bright red seeds at Christmas time
+- It is remarkable for its large clusters of bright red seeds at Christmas.

-- Being very frost-sensitive, it’s best grown in containers or large pots to protect it from winter cold
+- Very sensitive to cold, it should be grown in containers or large pots to protect it from winter frost.

 The Veitchia is a stunning tropical humid climate palm tree that captivates with its elegant silhouette, much like the Adonidia merrillii, one of the most decorative in the genus!
-The latter is particularly attractive when it produces its red fruits that ripen at the end of the year, hence its nickname “Christmas palm”.
-Very tender, its only drawback is its hardiness; it cannot tolerate frost, making outdoor cultivation in our country impossible.
-It can simply be grown in a pot, allowing it to be sheltered from the cold in winter.
+The latter is particularly attractive when it produces its red fruits, which ripen at the end of the year, earning it the nickname “Christmas palm.”
+Very sensitive to cold, its only drawback is its hardiness; it cannot tolerate frost, making outdoor cultivation in our country unfeasible.
+It can, however, be grown in a pot, allowing it to be sheltered from the cold in winter.

-It makes a beautiful indoor palm tree, as it does not exceed 2m in height, and adapts perfectly to cultivation in very large containers or big pots.
-It can be placed outdoors on the terrace or balcony from May to September.
+It makes a beautiful indoor palm tree, as it does not exceed 2m in height, and adapts perfectly to cultivation in a very large container or a large pot.
+It can be placed on the terrace or balcony from May to September.

 Discover this magnificent indoor palm tree!